 Ingredients

-- Sugar: The recipe calls for golden brown sugar.
-You can replace it with dark brown sugar, light brown muscovado sugar, dark brown muscovado sugar, or French Vergeoise sugar.
+- Golden brown sugar: You can replace it with dark brown sugar, light brown muscovado sugar, dark brown muscovado sugar, or French Vergeoise sugar.

-- Dark rum brings a beautiful flavor to already spiced madeleines.
-Omit this ingredient to make the recipe kid-friendly.
+- Dark rum: Omit this ingredient to make the recipe kid-friendly.

 How to make gingerbread madeleines

 Step 1.
-To make the madeleine batter, place eggs (at room temperature), sugar, and honey in a large mixing bowl (photo 1) and beat with a hand whisk (photo 2).
+Place eggs (at room temperature), sugar, and honey in a large mixing bowl and beat with a hand whisk.

 Step 2.
-Sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves with a flour sifter in the second bowl.
-Add dry ingredients to the main mixture, and combine with a whisk (photo 3).
+In the second bowl, sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves with a flour sifter.
+Add dry ingredients to the main mixture and combine with a whisk.

 Step 4.
 Cover the batter with plastic wrap in contact and refrigerate overnight.

 Step 6.
-Using a pastry bag, fill the cavities up to two-thirds of the way (photo 5).
+Fill the cavities up to two-thirds of the way using a pastry bag or a spoon.

 Step 8.
-Remove madeleines from the oven and cool them in the mold for 5 minutes.
-Turn it over and hit it hard: madeleines will come by themselves.
+Remove the madeleines from the oven and cool them in the mold for 5 minutes.
+Turn the mold over and hit it hard: the madeleines will come by themselves.
 If using a silicone mold, take them out one by one, pushing each silicone mold cavity from the bottom.

 Step 9.
-Place cakes on the side, still in the mold (not on a cooling rack), so they cool down (photo 6).
+Place madeleines on the side, still in the mold (not on a cooling rack), so they cool down.
 Repeat the same procedure to bake the second batch of madeleines.

 Expert Tips

 - To ensure perfect madeleines, cool your madeleine pan between batches.
-For metal molds, grease, and flour before each batch.
+Grease and flour metal mold before each batch.

 - Serve madeleines warm, right from the oven, or within one hour after baking.
-Enjoy them with a cup of coffee, tea, French hot chocolate, or a glass of Christmas champagne.
+Enjoy them with a cup of Earl Grey tea, coffee, French hot chocolate, or a glass of Christmas champagne.

 Storing and freezing